salcedoe/MtMdocs/docs/matlabBasics/Numeric.md

 To add a second row to an array, you use the semicolon `;`.
 The semicolon indicates a line break in a matrix.
 For example, type the following in the command window:

-!!! example "Use the Semicolon to create a new row in an matrix"
+!!! example "Use the Semicolon to create a new row in a matrix"

     ```matlab linenums="1"
     bears = [30 40; 50 60]